 Forward-looking information is based on certain factors and assumptions regarding, among other things, the estimation of mineral reserves and resources and the realization of such estimates, the timing and amount of future exploration expenditures, the estimation of initial and sustaining capital requirements, the estimation of labour and operating costs, the availability of necessary financing to develop the Mineral Exploration Projects in the short and long-term, the progress of construction and development activities, the receipt of necessary regulatory approvals, iron ore prices, the feasibility of constructing and operating a direct-shipping iron ore mine at the Mineral Exploration Projects, assumptions with respect to environmental risks, title disputes or claims, weather conditions, climate change and other similar matters.
 In particular, in stating that WISCO will provide an investment in respect of each of the Mineral Exploration Projects, the Company has assumed, among other things, that definitive agreements in respect of each of the Duncan Lake, Attikamagen and Sunny Lake Properties will be executed within the time-frame contemplated by the Joint Venture Agreement, or at all, and has assumed receipt of all applicable regulatory approvals including the approval from the TSX and the People's Republic of China in respect of the definitive joint venture agreements.
-In stating that Century will acquire a 100% interest in four of Altius' regional iron ore projects pursuant to the Altius Agreement, the Company has assumed, among other things, receipt of applicable regulatory approvals including that of the TSX, and that the Company will be able to meet requisite exploration expenditures pursuant to the Agreements.
 While the Company considers these assumptions to be reasonable based on information currently available to it, they may prove to be incorrect and there can be no assurance that such developments can be completed on satisfactory terms or at all.